damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

  two week period.
 1. The user cannot be an owner of any active project.

-Usernames will be prefixed with `idle` to keep the account active but release the namespace.
+Usernames will be appended with `_idle` to keep the account active but release the namespace.

+Support agents will not release a current user's contact information to another user.
+GitLab also will not contact a user on behalf of another user to request surrender of an apparently active username.

 ### Code of Conduct<a name="coc"></a>